MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaTeamScheduleShift.md

 Create a new shift instance in a schedule.
 The duration of a shift cannot be less than 1 minute or longer than 24 hours.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgTeamScheduleShift](/powershell/module/Microsoft.Graph.Teams/New-MgTeamScheduleShift?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)